 This gene encodes a calcium channel that plays a role in processing of amyloid-beta precursor protein.
 A polymorphism at this locus has been reported to be associated with susceptibility to late-onset Alzheimer's disease in some populations, but the pathogenicity of this polymorphism is unclear.[provided by RefSeq, Mar 2010]

 GeneCards Summary for CALHM1 Gene

 CALHM1 (Calcium Homeostasis Modulator 1) is a Protein Coding gene.
-Diseases associated with CALHM1 include temporal lobe epilepsy and alzheimer disease.
+Diseases associated with CALHM1 include alzheimer disease.
 GO annotations related to this gene include identical protein binding and voltage-gated ion channel activity.
 An important paralog of this gene is FAM26F.

 UniProtKB/Swiss-Prot for CALHM1 Gene